 Unfortunately, the sound system was so poor, that when the young women told us their “philosophy of life”, we couldn’t hear what they were saying.
 We have to admit to leaving before the end and walking back to our house through the African night, in the company of vivid stars, the sound of crickets and the scavenging goats.
 Not a single vehicle passed us once we were off the main street.
 Our house is about 35 minutes from the centre of town, at a brisk walk.

 There is a market in Wa on every day of the week, with local farmers bringing their produce to sell.
 There is a huge market every 6 days, with clothing, material, utensils and shoes, as well as food stuffs.
 We have noticed that the stalls all seem to stock similar produce.
 In our first week, there were pineapples everywhere.
 This week there were none.
-Suddenly a lorry load of apples
+Suddenly a lorry load of ap

 from South Africa appeared this week and it was possible to buy apples everywhere for a short time.
 Oranges and bananas have been consistently available.
 On the vegetable front, cabbages and carrots can usually be found.
 Yam, plantain, okra, tomatoes, onions, garlic, green peppers and chilli peppers always seem to be about.
 We are only just beginning to understand the pricing.
 Last year Ghana revised its currency.
 The new Ghana cedi (GhC) is worth 10,000 of the previous cedis.
 For example, market stall holders are still asking for 5,000 cedis, when we actually have to pay half a new Ghana cedi.